pynezz/bivrost/README.md

 ```

 We might need to evaluate if YAML simply is better for our purpose, considering the config file will be used by users that might find this format more intuitive.
+> We decided to go with YAML 👍

 ```yaml
 # YAML also supports comments, which means we can guide the user through the configuration file.